HPCToolkit/hpctoolkit-tutorial-examples/examples/gpu/README.md

    NVIDIA GPUs HPCToolkit also reports static kernel characteristics, e.g. register consumption, shared memory consumption, as well as dynamic measurements such as average number of blocks in launches of a kernel in a context, utilization, etc.

-Tracing of GPU-accelerated codes is a work in progress.
-While a more sophisticated version of HPCToolkit under development is working to maintain meta data for each trace line, associating each trace line with hardware abstractions (e.g. nodes, cpu cores, gpus) and software abstractions (e.g. mpi ranks, threads, gpu contexts, gpu streams), today's version of HPCToolkit lacks an association between software abstractions and the hardware they run on.
-Furthermore, there is no good way to distinguish CPU threads and GPU streams in hpcviewer's trace view.
-As a stopgap solution, we number GPU streams with thread numbers that begin at 500.